Back to top

 All importers must ensure that the import, sale or supply of aquatic animals does not present a risk to the health of those animals or the health of another aquatic animal.

-All consignments of listed species must be accompanied by an appropriate health certificate stating that the animal is free of any listed diseases relevant to the species being imported, if Ireland has been declared free of that disease.
+All consignments of listed species must be accompanied by an appropriate health certificate stating that the animal is free of any listed diseases relevant to that species, if Ireland has been declared free of that disease.

 All commercial imports of aquatic animals for ornamental purposes must be notified to the Marine Institute at least 24 hours in advance of departure from the site of origin.
-The only exception to this is consignments of non-listed species which originate in another EU member state.
+The only exceptions to this are consignments of non-listed species which originate in another EU member state.

 Please click the links below for further information on: